Don’t Avoid Painful Writing

 It helps heal others

-This is incredibly brave, which is why it’s so hard.
+This is an act of bravery, which is why it’s so hard.

 It helps heal the world